SwiftExpat/FNC_JSON_Samples/Garage_Car_Collection/readme.md

 This sample demonstrates how to use TMS FNC Core JSON to deal with generic collections and restoring using the interfaces that are recognized by FNC JSON.
 Currently the garage holds 2 types of cars, TGasolineCar and TElectricCar both are **class(TCar)** and the collection is defined as TObjectDictionary<string, TCar> to allow all cars to be added to the garage.

+The sample is for you to set debug break points to be able to trace the execuction, notes are included in the code where I felt clarification was needed.

 # Explaination

 ## Root Object - TGarage Implements ITMSFNCBasePersistenceIO